Where are the Normandy landing beaches?

 On 6 June 1944, D-Day, the 50th (Northern) Infantry Division landed on Gold Beach.
 The main objective of the 50th Division was to reach Arromanches-les-Bains and develop an artificial harbour (Mulberry B) to allow the landing of additional troops and equipment.
 The division also had to secure the flanks of Gold Beach by taking the villages of La Rivière and Le Hamel.
 The British troops then moved inland to join the other Allied divisions.

 Today, Gold Beach is a popular tourist destination because of its eventful history.
-Many of the monuments memorials have been erected on the beach and in the surroundings to honour the soldiers who fought and died here.
+Many of the monuments memorials have been erected on the beach and in the surrounding area to pay tribute to the soldiers who fought and lost their lives here.

 Sword Beach is one of the Normandy landing beaches, located between Ouistreham and La Brèche de Roland.
 It is the beach where the British and Canadian troops landed on 6 June 1944.